San Antonio City Profile on Racial Equity

 The city has embraced a partnership with SA2020, a non-governmental organization developed out of a community visioning process, which has helped the city to develop and track metrics, to both extend the local government’s capacity and hold it accountable.

-The use of an Equity Impact Assessment, including historical context, has led the Mayor and City Council to approve a new allocation of street maintenance funds that account for historic inequities while distributing resources equally amongst all council districts.
+The use of an Equity Impact Assessment, including historical context, has led the Mayor and City Council to approve a new allocation of street maintenance funds that account for historic inequities while distributing resources equitably amongst all council districts.